ArtemZaryanov/Course/README.md

-## Дипломная работа по теме "Разработка алгоритмов управления беспилотным автомобилем FormulaStudent"
+##  Bachelor's thesis "Development of algorithms for driving a self-driving car FormulaStudent"